You can directly impact the success of your dental implants!

 How long is the healing process after dental implant surgery?

-Since dental implants are a custom procedure, the recovery process will vary from person to person.
-However, you can expect your jaw to completely heal within 6-9 months.
+The length of the healing process can vary between patients but you can expect your jaw to completely heal within six to nine months.

 Is pain around the surgical site normal?